polygon-software/flox/README.md

 ### Pull Requests & Merging

 Generally, proper merging and branching conventions should be followed within this repository.
-This means creating new feature branches from `dev`, and, upon finishing a feature, creating a [Pull Request](https://github.com/polygon-software/full-stack-bootstrap/pulls) in order to merge the feature back into the development branch.
+This means creating new feature branches from `dev`, and, upon completing a feature, [creating a Pull Request](https://github.com/polygon-software/full-stack-bootstrap/compare) in order to merge the feature back into the development branch.

 Once significant features have been merged into the `dev` branch, a Pull Request into `master` may be created in order to integrate well-tested features into the bootstrap repository.